dyyvgug/RNA_seq/README.md

 **step 2:Unzip the SRA file and do quality control**

     $ bash SRA-QC.sh

+    If you want to do further quality control, then unzip fastq.gz firstly by 'gzip -d *.gz', then 'rename 's/fastq/fq/g' *', run '$ bash quality_filter.sh'.
+    If you need to remove the adapter then run ''.
 **step 3:Download the genome file and annotation file for the corresponding specie** Find the corresponding genome in NCBI, copy the download link, and download it directly using the wget command.
   E.g:download genome of *Drosophila_melanogaster*,and the annotation file is gff,the same download method.